1999 24 Hours of Le Mans: Mercedes CLR incidents

 The event saw three major crashes involving the team of Mercedes-Benz CLRs during qualifying and the race itself.
 The CLR had a very short wheelbase and a large amount of overhang (the bodywork outside the wheelbase), resulting in high pitch sensitivity.
-The amount of overhang and its resulting pitch sensitivity was enough to cause aerodynamic and chassis design flaws with the car.
-The large amount of overhang allowed for amounts of air to build up underneath the nose of the car, and the amount of air that built up underneath the CLR thanks to the car's frontal pitch being high enough was enough to imbalance the frontal aerodynamics, giving this section more lift than downforce, which allowed the car to take off into the air, especially when following another car and at the tops of hills, when a car's front pitch is at its highest- such as on the run to Indianapolis and on the Mulsanne Straight.
+In some conditions, especially when following another car and at the tops of hills, the front of the car generated enough lift to overcome the downforce and raise the front off the ground, letting even more air get under the floor and flip the car.

 Mark Webber's CLR #4 went airborne at Indianapolis during Thursday night qualifying.
 On Friday, the team was allowed to rebuild #4 on a new chassis, with tweaks to the rear suspension, in an attempt by Mercedes to cure the problem.
 Winglets were fitted to the front to increase downforce.
 All cars had qualified, but during the brief warm-up on Saturday morning, Webber again went airborne when tailing his teammates over the hump of the Mulsanne, landing on his roof and skidding to a stop in the Mulsanne corner.
 This car was withdrawn from the race, but the two other CLRs continued on, again with emergency tweaks in yet another attempt to alleviate the instability.

 A few hours into the race on lap 75, Peter Dumbreck's CLR #5 also went airborne at a crest just before the Indianapolis corner (a very bumpy section of the track), this time flying off the side of the track and landing in the trees.
+Dumbreck was unharmed in the incident.
 This incident, unlike the previous two, was actually caught by TV cameras and thus broadcast worldwide.
 Mercedes-Benz immediately withdrew the remaining CLR #6 and dropped out of sportscar racing for the immediate future.

 This was the second time Mercedes-Benz had dropped out of Le Mans and sportscar racing following an incident with one of their cars becoming airborne and leaving the track, the first being the 1955 Le Mans disaster.